Siddharth11/Colorful/readme.md

 - [picocli](http://picocli.info/) - Small library for creating Java command line applications with ANSI colors and styles.

 #### Web App
-- [iColorpalette](https://icolorpalette.com) - Color Palette generator, editor, palette from image, palette from pixabay images, palette from url, combine and download multiple palette to one single file format like adobe swatch (aco, ase) and pdf file.
+- [iColorpalette](https://icolorpalette.com) - Create or browse Color palettes by color or themes.
+Download palette to adobe swatche format (aco, ase) , svg , png or pdf file.
 - [Color Picker for Data](http://tristen.ca/hcl-picker/) - Hold chroma constant and pick your palette with ease.
 - [Colorbrewer2](http://colorbrewer2.org/) - Multi-hue and single-hue palettes for heat maps and data visualization.
 - [Coolors](https://coolors.co/) - Generate infinite color palettes for your designs and share.